This Product is manufactured by MAPFRE Middlesea p.l.c.

 Out-patient treatment (such as consultations with doctors, therapists and specialists; and tests) are on a pay and claim basis.

-You will need to contact us for pre-authorisation before receiving any of the following treatment:
+Contact us for pre-authorisation before receiving any of the following treatment:

 - Hospitalisation